 |Insurance group||Warranty||Service intervals||2020/21 company-car tax cost (20%/40%)|

 |41-42||3ys / 60,000 miles||1yr / 10,000 miles||From £3,748 / £7,496|

 There's no Government incentive when buying a hybrid like the Lexus RX 450h, and the entry-level five-seat model costs over £50,000.
 You’ll pay around £2,000 more for the seven-seat 450h L version, and the top-spec 450h Takumi costs nearly £62,000.
 That's not cheap, but considering the specification, it looks reasonable value compared to luxury SUV rivals.

 The Lexus also benefits from advantageous Benefit-in-Kind (BiK) rates compared to non-hybrid rivals, which, given the relatively high list prices, could mean significant savings for company-car users.
-The 450h will have a BiK rate of 30% in April 2020, whereas the the Volvo XC90 T8 Twin Engine attracts a rate of just 15%.
+However, plug-in hybrids like the Volvo XC90 T8 Twin Engine and BMW X5 xDrive45e are usefully cheaper for company car tax thanks to their much lower emissions, and fuel costs could also be drastically less if you can charge a PHEV regularly.
 Meanwhile, those ready to take the plunge on an electric car will pay nothing in company-car tax in 2020.